line/line-sdk-starter-ios-v2/README.md

 # Setup

-1. Download LINE SDK V2 for iOS from the Channel Console and put the framework in the `LINE_iOS_SDK_V2_Starter/Frameworks` folder.
+1. Download LINE SDK V2 for iOS from the Channel Console and put the framework in the `Frameworks` folder.
 2. Set the iOS bundle ID and iOS scheme in the technical configuration section of the Channel Console.
 3. Set the LineSDKConfig/ChannelID element in the project's `Info.plist` to your channel's Channel ID and then build the application using Xcode.